airacommunity/AIRA-User-Guide/N. Administration.md

 ### SAML Configuration

 SAML (Security Assertion Markup Language) configuration in AIRA enables smooth and secure integration with Azure.
-We have to provide all the information for the SAML configuration if you want to know more about how to configure SAML with aira visit [azure enterprise application login](url).
+We have to provide all the information for the SAML configuration if you want to know more about how to configure SAML with aira visit [Azure Enterprice Application Configuration](url).

 ### Document Management